LinkedIn Sharing Explained

 Managing Your Company Page

-When you create updates via the new company pages admin center you can make edits to the social media copy in the space directly under your company logo.
+When you create updates via the company page's admin center, you can make edits to the social media copy by clicking on “Start a Post.”

+You can then draft your post in the space directly under your company logo.
 You can also edit the image that renders.
-If an image doesn't render you can select a new one via the camera icon (see screenshot below).
+If an image doesn't render, you can select a new one via the camera icon.
+You can also add a video or file to your post.

-New Features for Company Page Updates
+Useful Features for Company Page Updates

 @Mentioning People and Companies from the Company Page

 An interesting feature for company page updates is the ability of company pages to @ mention people and other organizations.
 When you do this, the @mention will create a link in the post to the profile of the person you mentioned.
-You can also @ mention other organizations
+You can also @ mention other organizations.

-To do this you just type the @ symbol and start typing a name or company name.
+To do this, you just type the @ symbol and start typing a name or company name.

 How to Get More Impressions on Your Updates

-Don't try to go at this alone.
+First and foremost, don't try to go at this alone.
 Social media is best when your entire team participates in sharing and amplifying your content.

 Sharing an update from a LinkedIn Company Page